In many projects I was a mere cog in a wheel. This website only shows projects I created from start to finish.

 Now my focus is mainly on creating interactive 2D and 3D projects for the web.
 I can take on any project as long as deadlines are reasonable.

-Contact me for seeing works at my studio or for involving me in 3D and animation projects.
+Contact me for seeing works at my studio or for involving me in 3D/2D animation and WebGL projects.

 Note: To prevent receiving spam, the email address is not in type and not linked.